How to activate and use Windows Boot Manager?

 • Press the F9 to load the default settings, then press the F10 to save and exit the BIOS.

-Step 3: Boot from USB Disk
+Step 3: Boot from the USB drive

 • Restart your computer and press the F12 (or another key depending on your computer model) to display the boot menu.